Unified Semantic Transformer for 3D Scene Understanding: Experiments

 \boldparagraph{Part Articulation Aggregation} \ours outputs per-pixel articulation vectors together with an articulation-existence probability.
 To obtain a single articulation prediction for each object or object part, we first discard all motion vectors whose existence probability is below 0.5.
 The remaining vectors for each predicted instance are then averaged.
 This yields one unified articulation estimate for every instance segment as visualized in \cref{fig:quality}c.

 \boldparagraph{Results} Overall, \ours outperforms the 3D point cloud baselines on articulation prediction, as shown in \cref{tab:articulation_eval}.
 While existing methods rely on reconstructed meshes and explicit part segmentation, our image-based approach achieves higher IoU and consistently better F1 scores for both movable part and motion type prediction.
-Notably, our multi-task design, which jointly learns class and instance semantics together with articulation, leads to substantial gains over the task-specific variant.
-This highlights the benefit of integrating related scene understanding objectives within a single end-to-end feed-forward network, which underlines the benefits of unified, multi-task 3D scene understanding.
+Notably, our multi-task design, which jointly learns class and instance semantics together with articulation, leads to substantial gains over the task-specific variant. \rebuttaladd{However, while our precision and F1 scores are consistently higher on all metrics \ours's recall is consistently lower than the S2M \cite{wang2019shape2motion} baseline.
+We attribute this to the inherent precision-recall trade-off and our introduction of a focal loss in \cref{eq:focal_loss}.} This highlights the benefit of integrating related scene understanding objectives within a single end-to-end feed-forward network, which underlines the benefits of unified, multi-task 3D scene understanding.